MicrosoftDocs/architecture-center/docs/example-scenario/serverless-quest/application-development.md

 To prepare serverless Functions application for production, make sure you can:

-- Fulfill application resource requirements
+- Fulfill application resource requirements.
-- Monitor all aspects of the application
+- Monitor all aspects of the application.
-- Diagnose and troubleshoot application issues
+- Diagnose and troubleshoot application issues.
-- Deploy new application versions without affecting production systems
+- Deploy new application versions without affecting production systems.

 ### Define deployment technology
 Decide on deployment technology, and organize scheduled releases.
 For more information about how Functions app deployment enables reliable, zero-downtime upgrades, see [Deployment technologies in Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-deployment-technologies).

-### Avoid using many resource connections
+### Avoid using too many resource connections
 Functions in a Functions app share resources, including connections to HTTPS, databases, and services such as Azure Storage.
 When many Functions are running concurrently, it's possible to run out of available connections.
 For more information, see [Manage connections in Azure Functions](https://docs.microsoft.com/azure/azure-functions/manage-connections).

 ### Configure logging, application monitoring, and alerting